+A general rate is set and assessed on the capital value of all rateable land in the district.
+The general rate is set differentially based on the location of the land and use to which the land is put.
+The differential categories are: Residential, Rural Residential, Commercial and Rural.
+The definitions of each category and differential factors are in the Rating Policy.
 A uniform annual general charge is set and assessed on all rateable land in the district as a fixed amount per rating unit.
 The general rate and uniform annual general charge fund part of the following activities: democracy, corporate services, inspections and compliance, resource management, emergency management, animal control, community development and assistance, library, museum, public toilets, land and buildings, cemeteries, transportation and solid waste.